 Making a clinical diagnosis is an art, where test results help to confirm or reject the diagnosis.
-A test result is regarded as compatible with disease if it is outside the normal range, usually defined by the mean $\pm 2\text{SD}$ (strictly 1.96), which extends from the 2.5th to the 97.5th centile of the distribution.
-The ATS and the ERS [8, 80, 132] both recommend the use of the 5th centile to define the LLN (i.e. -1.64 z-scores). z-scores indicate how many standard deviations a measurement is from its predicted value.
-Unlike % predicted, they are free from bias due to age, height, sex and ethnic group, and are therefore particularly useful in defining the LLN and ULN; they also simplify uniform interpretation of test results, particularly if presented as pictograms (fig. 8).
+A test result is regarded as compatible with disease if it is outside the normal range, usually defined by the mean ±2 (strictly 1.96) standard deviations, which extends from the 2.5th to the 97.5th centile of the distribution.
+The American Thoracic Society and the European Respiratory Society [8,84,134] both recommend the use of the 5th centile to define the lower limit of normal (i.e. -1.64 z-scores). z-scores indicate how many standard deviations (SD) a measurement is from its predicted value.
+Unlike percent of predicted, they are free from bias due to age, height, sex and ethnic group, and are therefore particularly useful in defining the lower and upper limits of normal; they also simplify uniform interpretation of test results, particularly if presented as pictograms (Figure 8); software with the latter facility is freely available from www.lungfunction.org.

-When interpreting multiple tests which are physiologically related, applying the 5th centile LLN to each of them and accumulating the results leads to a high percentage of falsepositives.
-Thus, in 41,136 reference females in this study, the cumulative percentage of test results for FEV1, FVC and FEV1/ FVC below the 5th centile is 10.4%.
-Using the 2.5th centile (zscore -1.96) reduces this to 5.6%.
+When interpreting multiple tests which are physiologically related, applying the 5th centile LLN to each of them and accumulating the results leads to a high percentage of false-positives.
+Thus, in 41,136 reference females in this study, the cumulative percentage of test results for FEV1, FVC and FEV1/FVC below the 5th centile is 10.4%.
+Using the 2.5th centile (z-score -1.96) reduces this to 5.6%.
 In 30,895 reference males the corresponding figures are 10.6 and 5.8%.
-In view of this, the 2.5th centile LLN (z-score -1.96) is recommended as the decision limit for screening and case finding purposes.
-However, in subjects with prior evidence of lung disease a borderline low value of FEV1/FVC, FEV1 or FVC is more likely to be associated with disease; depending on the strength of clinical evidence of disease, and the cost and consequences of a false-positive or false-negative test result, an LLN at the 5th centile (z-score -1.64) is clinically acceptable.
+In view of the above, the 2.5th centile LLN (z-score -1.96) is recommended as the decision limit for screening and case finding purposes.
+However, in subjects with prior evidence of lung disease a borderline low value of

+FEV1/FVC, FEV1 or FVC is more likely to be associated with disease; depending on the strength of clinical evidence of disease, and the cost and consequences of a false-positive or false-negative test result, a LLN at the 5^{th} centile (z-score -1.64) is clinically acceptable.